 In the blended learning category, the winner was “Play and Learn 3D (PAL3D): A Collaborative Way of Learning Project Management with Minecraft,” an entry submitted by Larnavi Consultants based in Spain.
 The runner up in the blended learning category was “English for Software Engineering,” an entry by Voxy from the United States.

-In addition to the winners, there were several honorable mentions in each of the International E-Learning Association Awards’ three subcategories:
+In addition to the winners, there were several honorable mentions in each of the International E-Learning Awards’ three subcategories:

 - “Cool, Calm and Connected,” Savv-e and Commonwealth Bank (Australia)

 - “Deutsch im Job – Profis gesucht,” Deutsche Welle (Germany).

 - “From Behaviours to Business Impact with BNY Mellon and EmpowerTheUser,” EmpowerTheUser & BNY Mellon (Ireland)

 - “BD Pricing Excellence,” Becton Dickinson (United States)